 Aladdin: Remaining engagements in San Antonio (March 25–April 12) and Kansas City, Missouri (April 15–26), have been postponed.

-Anastasia: Performances in Minneapolis, Minnesota (March 24–April 5) and Tulsa, Oklahoma (April 7–12) have been postponed.
-Later engagements have not made an official call yet, though some may join in postponing should mass gathering restrictions remain in effect.
+Anastasia: Performances in Tulsa, Oklahoma (originally slated for April 7–12) have been moved to August 11–16; the subsequent New Orleans and Jacksonville, Florida, engagements have been postponed as well.
+Others have not made an official call yet, though some may join in postponing should mass gathering restrictions remain in effect.

 Bandstand: Postponement/cancellations with upcoming engagements in: Schenectady, New York; Morristown, New Jersey; Worcester, Massachusetts; Reno, Nevada; Modesto, California; Boise, Idaho; Sacramento, California; and Lexington, Kentucky.